 The Access to Higher Education Diploma is validated and accredited through the National Awarding Body Certa which is an Access validating agency, licensed and regulated by the Quality Assurance Agency for Higher Education (QAA).

 If you are aged 19 to 23, you may qualify for fee remission for an Access course depending on your circumstances.
 Eligibility for a free course is based on government guidelines and the most up-to-date information is available on our website or from our Funding Team.
 If you do not qualify for free tuition, you will be able to pay for your tuition fees in instalments and may be eligible for an Advanced Learner Loan.

 If you are offered a place on this course, you will be able to apply for the new Advanced Learner Loan.
 The loan means that you will not have to pay any tuition fees up front and will only pay back the loan when your salary rises above £21,000.
 Repayments are made automatically if you are employed and are part of your tax return if you are self-employed.

 If you are taking out an Advanced Learner Loan to study an Access to HE Diploma your Loan will be written off on successful completion of your higher education programme - so in effect your Access to HE Diploma programme could be free.

-If you have any questions about this course or any aspects of studying at York College please email email@example.com or call (01904) 770400.
+If you have any further questions about York College please email email@example.com or call (01904) 770770.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.